Mortgage

 The Georgia Department of Community Affairs (DCA) offers multiple first-time homebuyer programs through its Georgia Dream Homeownership Program, including low-interest-rate loans and down payment assistance.

-In addition to statewide initiatives, Georgia has many countywide and local first-time homebuyer programs.
+In addition to statewide initiatives, Georgia has several countywide and local first-time homebuyer programs.

 Georgia Dream Loan Program

-As part of its Georgia Dream Homeownership Program, the Georgia Department of Community Affairs (DCA) offers low-interest mortgages to eligible first-time homebuyers and other qualified borrowers.
-Mortgage options include 30-year fixed-rate conventional, FHA, USDA and VA loans available through participating lenders.
+With a Georgia Dream Loan, administered by the Georgia Department of Community Affairs, eligible first-time homebuyers and other qualified borrowers can get a 30-year fixed-rate conventional, FHA, USDA or VA loan.

 Requirements